Follow the suggestions in these topics to help resolve common issues associated with Pentaho Data Integration:

 You need to make the following configuration changes to remotely execute scheduled jobs:

-Copy the repositories.xml file from the .kettle folder on your workstation to the same location on your Carte slave.
-Without this file, the Carte slave will be unable to connect to the Pentaho Server to retrieve PDI content.
+repositories.xmlfile from the .kettle folder on your workstation to the same location on your Carte slave.
+Without this file, the Carte slave will be unable to connect to the Pentaho Repository to retrieve PDI content.